rushiagr/npf/content/blog/linux-screens-in-devstack.md

 You will see names of all the screens at the bottom of the terminal.
 The screen on which you currently are bears an asterisk (`*`) near its name.
 To move to the right screen, do a `CTRL+A` `N`.
 Keep in mind that you are going to use `CTRL+A` a lot of times during your adventures with screen.
 Similar to the command `CTRL+A` `N` to move to the right (“next”) screen, to move to the left screen the command is `CTRL+A` `P`.

 There is one more way to jump directly to a screen.
 Lets say you want to directly jump to the fourth screen.
 You just need to do a `CTRL+A` `4`, to go to fourth screen!
 Wasn’t that easy?
 But hey!
 How do I get to the seventeenth screen?
 Frankly, I don’t know a ‘direct’ way.
-I do a `CTRL+A` `9` once, and `CTRL+A` `N` eight more times. :( If you have a better way, please do tell me.
+I do a `CTRL+A` `9` once, and `CTRL+A` `N` eight more times. :( Alternatively, you can do `CTRL+A` `"` to view a list of all running screens, and then you can select a screen by using your arrow keys and finally pressing `ENTER`.

 Navigating inside a screen